Friday, July 28, 2017

 Tuesday, July 18, 2017

-Welcome to the fiftieth-first week of my Tuesday's Truths.
-Today's post is dedicated to young birds (or should I say fledgings) including an European starling (pictured above — eating a grape— in my urban garden).
+Welcome to the forty-ninth week of my Tuesday's Truths.
+Today's post is dedicated to young birds (or should I say fledgings) including an European starling (pictured above — eating a grape— in my rooftop garden).

 This little bird and I have something in common: We both appreciate grapes.
 Only I appreciate my grapes after they are "transformed" into a glass of wine!